How Plant-Based Diets Improve Hormonal Balance & PCOS Naturally

 Integrating Lifestyle Medicine for PCOS

-🧘 The goal: Restore natural ovulation, reduce symptoms, and support long-term metabolic balance — without relying solely on medication.
+🧘 Goal: Restore ovulation, reduce symptoms, and protect long-term metabolic health — not just manage PCOS short-term.

 Real-Life Story: How Anika Balanced Her Hormones Naturally

-Anika, 29, was diagnosed with PCOS and struggled with irregular cycles, acne, and weight gain.
-After working with Dr. Kuruvadi:
+Anika, 29, struggled with irregular cycles, acne, and weight gain.

 Transitioned to a 90% plant-based diet